nhsuk/manage-vaccinations-in-schools/README.md

-# Manage vaccinations for school-aged children -- Prototype
+# Manage vaccinations in schools – Prototype

 This is a service for recording children vaccinations with the NHS.
 This version is a prototype used for testing service designs and implementation technology.